-See "Summary of the Stock Option Plan" above for more information concerning the Stock Option Plan (as amended by the Proposed Amendments) and the terms of Options granted thereunder.
+See "Summary of the Stock Option Plan" "Summary of the 2020 Restricted Share Unit Plan" above for more information concerning the Security-Based Compensation Arrangements and the terms of options, rights and entitlements granted thereunder.

 C. PENSION PLAN BENEFITS

 The Company does not have a pension plan or similar benefit program.